50+ UK Business Loan Statistics 2024

 UK business start-up loan statistics

 The latest UK business statistics reveal that the total number of UK start-up loans exceeded 100,000 in February 2023.
-A press release at the time of the landmark loan also announced that since its introduction in 2021, the government-backed scheme has provided more than £941 million in funding to those starting a business.
+The government-backed scheme has provided more than £1 billion in funding to those starting a business between its launch in 2012 and February 2024.

 Of those loans, two in five (40%) went to women, and one in five (20%) to people from Black, Asian, or other ethnic minority backgrounds.
-Young entrepreneurs also benefited, with 14% of start-up loans going to people aged between 18 and 24.
+Young entrepreneurs also benefited, with 14% of start-up loans going to people aged between 18 and 24, representing a cash flow of £100 million.

 Which region borrows the most in start-up loans?